AIOps Blog

 Observability vs Monitoring: What’s The Difference?

-5 minute read
+7 minute read

 Muhammad Raza

 The internet delivers IT infrastructure services from hyperscale data centers at distant geographic locations.
-Companies are moving towards cloud-native delivery, resulting in modern distributed applications creating a perfect storm of complexity with constantly emerging technologies, hybrid-cloud infrastructures, and businesses expecting delivery of more features faster.
+Companies are moving towards cloud-native delivery, resulting in modern distributed applications and creating a perfect storm of complexity with constantly emerging technologies, hybrid-cloud infrastructures, and businesses expecting delivery of more features faster.

-Companies are consuming these services – like microservices and containers – as distributed functions across layers of infrastructure and platform services.
+Companies are consuming these services—like microservices and containers—as distributed functions across layers of infrastructure and platform services.
 Consumers expect regular, continuous feature improvements through new releases.

-To meet these requirements, IT service providers and enterprises must aggressively manage business service performance, improve stability, and predict & prevent performance degradation and outages—all in the context of the rapidly changing and evolving IT landscape.
+To meet these requirements, IT service providers and enterprises must aggressively manage business service performance, improve stability, and predict and prevent performance degradation and outages—all in the context of the rapidly changing and evolving IT landscape.
 This requires closely observing and monitoring metrics and datasets related to service performance to optimize system availability, particularly during upgrades and code launches.

 Observability seems like the hot new topic in the IT world, but the reality is it has been with us for a long time.
 Only recently, however, has it entered the IT realm, combining with monitoring to offer a more powerful approach to business service performance management.
-System observability and monitoring play critical roles in achieving system dependability — they may be interdependent but they’re not the same thing.
-Let’s understand the differences between monitoring and observability, and how they are both critical for enhanced end to end visibility.
+System observability and monitoring play critical roles in achieving system dependability—they may be interdependent, but they’re not the same thing.
+Let’s understand the differences between monitoring and observability, and how they are both critical for enhanced, end-to-end visibility.

 What is monitoring?

-In Enterprise IT, monitoring is the process of instrumenting specific components of infrastructure and applications to collect data – usually metrics, events, logs, and traces – and interpreting that data against thresholds, known patterns, and error conditions to turn the data into meaningful and actionable insights.
+In enterprise IT, monitoring is the process of instrumenting specific components of infrastructure and applications to collect data—usually metrics, events, logs, and traces—and interpreting that data against thresholds, known patterns, and error conditions to turn the data into meaningful and actionable insights.

-The concept of Observability was introduced by R. Kalman in 1960 in the context of control systems theory.
+The concept of observability was introduced by R. E. Kalman in 1960 in the context of control systems theory.
 In control systems theory, observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 In essence, it’s a method for learning about what you don’t know from what you do know.
 The relationship between the known and the unknown can be represented mathematically.

 For simple systems, traditional monitoring is effective and can provide some measure of insight into a system’s health.
 Consider a single server machine.
 It can be easily monitored using metrics and parameters such as hardware energy consumption, temperature, data transfer rates, and processing speed.
 These parameters are known to be highly correlated with the health of internal system components.